cezaraugusto/webpack-browser-extension-polyfill/README.md

 ## How does it work?

-Injects the polyfill file at the same level as your manifest.
-Suppose you have background or content scripts declared in your manifest file.
-In that case, a link to the polyfill will also be provided by adding it to the manifest.
+Injects the polyfill file at the same folder path level as your manifest file.
+For background and content scripts declared in your manifest file, a link to the polyfill will also be added to the manifest file at [compile](https://webpack.js.org/api/compiler-hooks/#compile) time.

 ## API

 ### new BrowserExtensionPolyfill(manifestFilePath)